jeekkd/restricted-iptables/README.md

 ===

 By default before each time the script is ran your existing rules are saved.
-There is a companion script called 'restore_iptables.sh' that will restore your iptables rules back to those before the new rules were set.
+There is a companion script called 'restore-iptables.sh' that will restore your iptables rules back to those before the new rules were set.
 It saves an original copy of your rules the first time the script is ran, so long as that file exists still it will create time and date stamped rules files each time after to give you a selection of which point in time to restore your rules to.